Popeye: Comic books

-There have been a number of Popeye comic books, from Dell, King Comics, Gold Key Comics, Charlton Comics, and others, originally written and illustrated by Bud Sagendorf.
-In the Dell comics, Popeye became something of a crimefighter, thwarting evil organizations and Bluto's criminal activities.
+There have been a number of Popeye comic books, with his main series running continuously from 1948 to 1984 published in turn by Dell Comics, Gold Key Comics, King Comics, Charlton Comics, and back to Gold Key.
+The series was originally written and illustrated by Bud Sagendorf.
+In the series, Popeye became something of a crimefighter, thwarting evil organizations and Bluto's criminal activities.
 The new villains included the numerous Misermite dwarfs, who were all identical.

-Popeye appeared in the British TV Comic becoming the cover story in 1960 with stories written and drawn by "Chick" Henderson.
+Popeye appeared in the British TV Comic, becoming the cover story in 1960 with stories written and drawn by "Chick" Henderson.
 Bluto was referred to as Brutus and was Popeye's only nemesis throughout the entire run.

 A variety of artists have created Popeye comic book stories since then; for example, George Wildman drew Popeye stories for Charlton Comics from 1969 until the late 1970s.
 The Gold Key series was illustrated by Wildman and scripted by Bill Pearson, with some issues written by Nick Cuti.